Geology 110

 Exams

-2. Show us a location map for each story.
+2. Show us a location map for each story - probably as the second slide about the story.
 You can make your own easily in Google maps.

-4. A good rule of thumb is that you should spend about a minute per slide.
-If you spend multiple minuters per image, then you probably should find more images that illustrate what you're talking about.
+5. A good rule of thumb is that you should spend about one minute per slide.
+If you spend multiple minutes per image, then you probably should find more images that illustrate what you're talking about to keep your audience listening.